jcmincke/jazzml/docs/guide.rst

       y: 5
       """

-The goal is to read this yaml doc and build a corresponding python Point value.

-The first step is to define a decoder for the `Point` type.
-Such a decoder is a python type which knows two things:
+The first step is to define a Decoder for the `Point` type.
+A Decoder is a python type which knows two things:

 - the expected structure of the yaml document.
 - how to create a `Point`.

-Once this is done, we can then use `parse_yaml()` to apply the decoder to the yaml document and return the value produced by the decoder.
+Once we have a Decoder, we can then use `parse_yaml()` to apply that Decoder to the yaml document and return the value produced by the Decoder.

 .. code:: python